-Visit of Edmund Stoiber, Chairman of the High Level Group on Administrative Burdens Reductions, to José Manuel Barroso: roundtable and extracts from the joint press briefing, 21/02/2012, Brussels
+José Manuel BARROSO, President of the EC, meets with Edmund STOIBER, Chairman of the High-Level Group on Administrative Burden Reduction: roundtable and extracts from the joint press briefing

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.